IvLabs/manipulation/mom/Readme.md

 ## Date 15-12-2021

-* Task on Reverse kinematics and implementing Newton-Raphsons method
+* Task on Reverse kinematics by implementing Newton-Raphson's method

+## Date 17-12-2021

+* Install pybullet.
+* Upload the results of Inverse Kinematics problem.